 - Species composition: Broadleaved forests represent less than 27% of the forested area of the estate.
 It is our ambition to enable the creation of 100,000 ha of new forests, half of which will be native woodlands (broadleaf species), and to enhance, transform and restore our existing forests by substantially increasing the area of our estate managed primarily for biodiversity.
 This FESLUP sets out a range of objectives which will facilitate this transformation. - Water quality: Forests can and should have a positive impact on water quality.
 However, forest operations can put pressure on water catchments and need to be carefully managed.
-Degradation of water quality and aquatic ecosystems from forest-based sources of sediments and nutrients, and arising from changes in hydrological patterns.
+Degradation of water quality and aquatic ecosystems can occur from forest-based sources of sediments and nutrients, and arising from changes in hydrological patterns.
 This FESLUP introduces a range of objectives and measures which will seek to offset any potential negative effects on water quality.

 - Freshwater Pearl Mussel: Forestry on upland peatlands is a key pressure across the 27 catchments where the keystone species, freshwater pearl mussel is found.
-This FESLUP introduces a range of objectives and measures aimed at offsetting potential negative effects on species of conservation importance. - Peatlands: The negative environmental impacts of afforestation of virgin peatlands is now widely recognised.
+This FESLUP introduces a range of objectives and measures aimed at offsetting potential negative effects on species of conservation importance. - Peatlands: The negative environmental impacts of afforestation of virgin peatlands, and by extension those habitats and species, including bird species such as upland breeding waders, is now widely recognised.
 As evident in our Strategic Vision, it is an Ambition of Coillte to redesign 30,000 ha of Peatland Forests for climate and ecological benefits by 2050.
 Objectives which will enable this are set out in this FESLUP.

-Practical challenges also exist, for example, in relation to unsustainably high deer populations in many parts of the country, the supply of appropriate native planting material and the danger of new or existing pests and diseases.
+Practical challenges also exist, for example, in relation to unsustainably high deer populations in many parts of the country, the supply of appropriate native planting material and the danger from new or existing pests and diseases.
 In addition, the arrival and spread of the Ash Dieback Disease in Ireland over recent years has removed ash from the list of suitable species for afforestation, thereby ruling out the planting of this native tree species as a commercial broadleaf or as part of a native woodland mix.
 All of these known challenges have been responded to through the objectives of this Plan.